Suspect in slaying of U.S. Marines made 2014 trip to Mideast

 "There's this misconception that Islam is a violent religion.
 Muslims are actually peaceful," a 17-year-old Yasmeen Abdulazeez told the Chattanooga Times Free Press in 2010.

-The Islamic Society mosque where Mohammod worshipped canceled activities to celebrate Eid, marking the end of Ramadan, but called all Muslims to attend a vigil at a Baptist church Friday night.
+The Islamic Society mosque where Mohammod worshipped cancelled activities to celebrate Eid, marking the end of Ramadan, but called all Muslims to attend a vigil at a Baptist church Friday night.

 Islamic Society member Dr. Mohsin Ali told the gathering that Abdulazeez "did his best to spread hatred and division."